 Make self-care a priority!
 Join "GMA" and Dr. Jennifer Ashton with a new self-care challenge every month.

-Dr. Jennifer Ashton, ABC News chief medical correspondent and a board-certified OB-GYN, is focusing on meditation and mindfulness in March.
+Dr. Jennifer Ashton, ABC News chief medical correspondent and a board-certified OB-GYN, is encouraging everyone to do planks and push-ups in February.

 Here's how to get started

 The challenge is to simply take time to do both push-ups and planks every day in the month of February.

 It’s around the corner!!!!
 Next month’s wellness challenge is in the category of movement!
 February is Push-Ups And Planks!
 Even if you can’t do one, you can do this!
 And... i believe that there’s no such thing as “women’s push-ups”... they’re just PUSH-Ups!
 Join the Self-Care Solution contribution to becoming happier and healthier and more fit!
 Get your hands on my book and join me!
 Who’s in?? #selfcare

 A post shared by Dr Jennifer Ashton (@drjashton) on Jan 17, 2020 at 10:50am PST

 For push-ups, find your baseline and up the number daily

 The first step is to find your baseline, or how many push-ups you can do without stopping.

 That will be your base number and the goal is to try to increase that number each day, according to Ashton.

 For planks, set your baseline and then up the duration each day